View Donald Marietta's Obituary on dailycourier.com and share memories

 He was born Sept.
 2, 1969, the son of the late Phil Marietta and Sue Marietta of Ohiopyle.

-Don was employed as a meat cutter at Price Cutters in Cheat Lake, W.V., and was formerly employed at Adrians in Hopwood, Pa.
+Don was employed as a meat cutter at Price Cutters in Cheat Lake, W.Va., and was formerly employed at Adrian's in Hopwood.
 He was also a security guard for UASD.
 Don attended Bethel Baptist Church in Uniontown.
 Bubba and Flo were avid bike riders and enjoyed riding with his biker family.
-He was a lifetime member of the Uniontown ABATE and FTD Riding Group, and former member of the Uniontown Eagles Riders.
+He was a lifetime member of the Uniontown ABATE and FTD Riding Group and a former member of the Uniontown Eagle Riders.

-Don was survived by his longtime girlfriend, Debbie Nicklow, and her daughters, Kristin Nasal (Joe) and their sons Ben and Owen, and Angela Kutek (Dave) and their son, David Kutek.
-Also surviving are his mother, Sue Marietta; sister, Vicki Marietta; his son, Cody Marietta and fiance Charly Lowry, and his grandson, Chayton Marietta.
-Also surviving are his best friends Kevin Wilson, Bobby Albright, Jim and Vicki Wheatley and too many more to name.
+Don was survived by his longtime girlfriend, Debbie Nicklow; and her daughters, Kristin Nasal (Joe) and their sons Ben and Owen, and Angela Kutek (Dave) and their son, David Kutek.
+Also surviving are his mother, Sue Marietta; his sister, Vicki Marietta; his son, Cody Marietta and fiancee Charly Lowry; and his grandson, Chayton Marietta.
+Also surviving are his best friends, Kevin Wilson, Bobby Albright, Jim and Vicki Wheatley, and too many more to name.
 You know who you are.